trinhngocdiep/hdmusic/README.md

 TBC

 ## Use it
-Download the [bundle](bundle) to your machine.
+Download the [bundle](bundle) to your machine and load it into Chrome.
-Load the bundle into chrome
 ![install](https://i.stack.imgur.com/RVd1Y.png)

 ## Customize it